Scholé: (n) Restful learning; leisure.

 What do we do together?

-As a new community for the 2024-25 school year, we’ll meet on Tuesdays in two different styles: a parent-involved, co-op style gathering for elementary-age children, and drop-off, á la carte classes for roughly 6th through 12th-grade adolescents.
+As a new community for the 2024-25 school year, we currently meet on Tuesdays in two different styles: a parent-involved, co-op style gathering for elementary-age children, and drop-off, á la carte classes for roughly 6th through 12th-grade adolescents.

-For our inaugural year, adolescents have an initial offering of core classes taught by mentor-teachers who love kids and our community.
+For this inaugural year, adolescents have an initial offering of core classes taught by mentor-teachers who love kids and our community.
 (In the future, we’d love to also offer foreign languages and electives!)

-Our hope is that students will gather together each week for an optional second day: for playdates, hikes, book studies, and more for the younger set; for study groups and/or additional mentoring for the adolescents.
+Our desire is that students then gather together weekly for an optional second day: for playdates, hikes, book studies, and more for the younger set; for study groups and/or additional mentoring for the adolescents.
 With a central location off the historic Georgetown Square, there are lots of locations for connecting!

 A Timeless Philosophy of Education